Thanks for considering to help out, your contributions are appreciated!

 git remote add upstream https://github.com/apache/isis.git git pull upstream git branch --set-upstream master upstream/master

 If you didn't create your own fork, you can omit the above step.
 Either way around, you can now fetch new commits using simply:

 Although with git your commits are always performed on your local repo, those commit messages become public when the patch is applied by an Isis committer.
 You should take time to write a meaningful commit message that helps explain what the patch refers to; if you don't then there's a chance that your patch may be rejected and not applied.
 No-one likes hard work to go to waste!

 We therefore recommend that your commit messages are as follows :

 ISIS-999: Make the example in CONTRIBUTING imperative and concrete Without this patch applied the example commit message in the CONTRIBUTING document is not a concrete example.
 This is a problem because the contributor is left to imagine what the commit message should look like based on a description rather than an example.
 This patch fixes the problem by making the example concrete and imperative.
 The first line is a real life imperative statement with a ticket number from our issue tracker.
 The body describes the behavior without the patch, why this is a problem, and how the patch fixes the problem when applied.

 Once your git repo is setup, the next thing you'll most likely want to do is to setup your development environment.
 See here for more details.

-If you are working without a github fork, then you can create the patches from your own local git repository.
+If you are working without a github fork of Isis, then you can create the patches from your own local git repository.

 As per this stackoverflow question, create the patch using